 With this trail, we're killing two birds with one stone.
 On the kids/beginner side, Level Up will provide three different loop options of increasing length/difficulty out of the Fall Creek area.
 For beginners, Level 1 will climb from the bottom of the current LLMT on the other side of the C-6000 road.
 From there, it will hook in to the very lowest part of the LLMT for a short, 1-mile "practice loop."
 This section will also have a small skills-building area with some engineered "technical trail features" to help increase confidence on the trails.
 Level 2 will continue up through the clear cut and leave tree area on the north side of the C-6000 road up to the LLMT BBQ area.
 From there, riders can traverse over to lower LLMT for a solid beginner loop.
 And, of course, Level 3 is climbing all the way up to LLMT and then descending LLMT from the top.
 Alternatively, until you're comfortable with LLMT, riders can just turn around and do Level Up as an out-and-back ride for an easier way down from the top.

-Work parties for this trail are the second Saturdays of every month.
+Work parties for this trail are temporarily on hold due to the logging at the top of LLMT.
+Once the logging is complete, they will resume on the second Saturdays of every month.
 See our work party schedule for details.